jihoonsong/operating-system/README.md

 ### System Design Rationale

 In Pintos, threads and user processes are one-to-one mapping.
-Thus, Each thread contains a process control block of its corresponding user process.
-You can find the definition of process control block in struct process in userprog/process.h.
+Thus, each thread contains a process control block of its corresponding user process.
+You can find the definition of process control block as struct process in userprog/process.h.

-Each thread, even the main thread, can have a child or children.
-Since a child thread can exit while its process control block is remaining on memory, a parent thread has a list of pointers to the process control blocks of its children.
+Each thread, even main thread, can have a child or children.
+Since a child thread can exit while its process control block is still remaining on memory, a parent thread has a list of pointers to the process control blocks of its children.

 ## Built With